Jolin-Kan/KJ-NOTE/c-language from 10.1.1.md

 > argc means the number of the parameters .
 >
-> argv[] is a point array which point to every parameter in the main function.
+> argv[] is a pointer array which point to every parameter in the main function.

 ---